TritonDataCenter/sdc-napi/README.md

 - `endpoints`: All restify handlers go here
 - `models`: Modules that handle persistence of all of the various NAPI objects
 - `util`: Utility functions
-- `workflows`: Workflows to be loaded into WFAPI.

 ### models